HISTORY OF PHIL WELCH STADIUM & BASEBALL IN ST. JOSEPH

 When the Major League Baseball team, the Athletics, came to Kansas City in 1955, it was the end of professional baseball in St. Joseph for half a century.
 The field was used for American Legion games, National Softball Championships, with a temporary fence installed in the outfield, rodeos, and even wrestling matches.

-In early 1990’s, came the era of Lonnie Weaver and his St. Joseph Cardinals, the formal designation of the stadium in honor of Phil Welch, the Collegiate St. Joseph Saints and then the short lived Independent Minor League St. Joseph Blacksnakes.
+In the early 1990s came the era of Lonnie Weaver and his St. Joseph Cardinals, the formal designation of the stadium in honor of Phil Welch, the collegiate St. Joseph Saints and then the short-lived Independent League St. Joseph Blacksnakes.